nazim806/react-metronome/README.md

 # react-metronome

-It is a Metronome app that interpolates two audio beats and changes tempo based on the value of the Beats Per Measure.
+A Metronome app that interpolates two audio beats and changes tempo based on the value of the Beats Per Measure(BPM).

 A metronome is a practice tool that produces a steady pulse (or beat) to help musicians play rhythms accurately.